RJCB/react-crypto-tracker/README.md

 - `axios` for fetching information from endpoint

 ## API
-- All Crypto information is being fetched from `coingecko`
+- All Crypto information is being fetched from <a href="https://www.coingecko.com/en/api/documentation">`coingecko`</a>

 ## Screenshots
 ![Screen Shot 2022-05-01 at 1 15 58 PM](https://user-images.githubusercontent.com/37097058/166157208-aef97bd0-cff5-4f96-b59e-b4765d7a3e02.png)